20 wrinkly dog breeds

 While they may be mild and agreeable at home, they are prone to moments of stubbornness when they’re in the great outdoors and pick up a scent that they’re determined to follow.
 They’re also well known for barking a lot, so early training around this is key if you want a harmonious household.

-Although all their loose skin can give the Basset Hound a sad look, they’re actually naturally happy dogs who are calm and even-tempered.
-They’re very relaxed overall, but they are emotionally sensitive and they don’t respond well to negative reinforcement - firm, consistent but loving is your best approach with this breed.
+Although all their loose skin can give the basset hound a sad look, these scent hounds are actually naturally happy dogs who are calm and even-tempered.
+They’re very relaxed overall, but they are emotionally sensitive and they don’t respond well to negative reinforcement – firm, consistent but loving is your best approach with this breed.

 5. English Bulldog